Download Careers360 App

 Some of the main characteristics of force are listed as:

-1. Force brings the change in velocity or direction of a body, when the applied body may experience a change in its velocity or change in its direction.
+1. Force brings the change in velocity or direction of a body, when the applied force may experience a change in its velocity or change in its direction.
 For example, when we apply some force on a stationary body, it gets some velocity and changes its position.

 4. The force applied to a certain area creates pressure.